About This Lesson

 Visiting the site

 The John Marshall House is maintained and operated by the Association for the Preservation of Virginia Antiquities (APVA).
 Admission is charged and tours are provided.
-The house is open to visitors Tuesday-Saturday, 10:00 a.m. to 5:00 p.m.
-April through September, and 10:00 a.m. to 4:30 p.m.
-October through December.
-The house is open by appointment only January through March and is closed New Years Day, July 4, Thanksgiving, Christmas Eve, Christmas Day, and New Year's Eve.
+The house is open to visitors March through December: Friday and Saturday, 10:00 a.m. to 5:00 p.m., and on Sunday 12:00 p.m. to 5:00 p.m.
+The house is open by appointment only January through March and is closed July 4 and Thanksgiving.
+Private and group tours are available by prior arrangement by calling 804-648-7998.
+Reservations for tours must be made at least 24 hours in advance.
+The minimum fee for private and group tours is $100.
 The house is located at the corner of Ninth and Marshall Streets in Richmond, Virginia.
 For more information, write to the John Marshall House, 818 East Marshall Street, Richmond, VA 23219.
 You may also want to contact the John Marshall Foundation, 701 E. Franklin Street, Suite 1515, Richmond, VA 23219.